easybuilders/easybuild-tutorial/docs/2025-LUST/3_Advanced/3_03_slurm_jobs.md

 Note that 3 jobs can not be started yet, because those installations require on one or more missing dependencies.
 As soon as the jobs for those dependencies (successfully) complete, these jobs will be able to start.

+!!!
+Warning "Huge installations"
+    As the number of jobs a user can have in a partition is limited, really huge software installations would fail as EasyBuild would try to submit too many jobs.
+You would have to break up such installations by hand in smaller chunks.

 ### Final result